Are you looking for free things to do in Bergen, Norway to help you save money on your trip?

-While Bryggen is free to explore – It’s a street after-all.
-If you do have some money spare then we suggest getting a guide to take you around this area for around 200NOK per adult so you can learn more about the history and the events that made Bryggen what it is today.
+Visting Bryggen is a completely free thing to do in Bergen – It’s a street after-all.
+However, if you do have some money spare then we suggest getting a guide to take you around this area for around 200NOK per adult so you can learn more about the history and the events that made Bryggen what it is today.

 Alternatively, if you’re looking for something a little more fixed then consider visiting the newly refurbished Bryggen Museum for 100NOK per adult, 50 NOK per student and free for children.

 While we weren’t planning on making any meals while we were there we enjoyed walking around the Fish Market.
 This has been described by many as food art and a must on a list of things to do in Bergen.
 The market itself has moved from the outside to inside and is located at the harbour.

 The fish market is worth a walk around to really appreciate the long-standing tradition and skill of the fishermen.
 You can get tasters and try out a few different recipes and types of fish if your looking for something more.
 The staff are all very friendly and welcoming.

 The lake is located near the city centre and is a great place to visit.
 It is located approximately a 10-minute walk from the Fish Market.
 No matter the weather the lake provides beautiful views and a lovely walk around.
 There is also a lovely garden scene to walk around and look at the beautiful flowers.

 The park has lots of statues and pieces of artwork to look at and admire.
 It is also home to a gazebo where it is used for special occasions.
 The gazebo itself was donated by a German consulate in the 19th century.

 This connects the statues of Ole Bull and Edvard Gried, who both are looking towards the pavilion.